h311m4n000/HA-Control-Sphero-R2D2/README.md

 These are all the actions (previously called services) you can call to simplify using the animations in your automations.
 Add the content of this file to your scripts.yaml and make sure your configuration.yaml includes this file.

 ### Links
-list of all the animations [sphero-r2d2-animations](https://gist.github.com/ivesdebruycker/a31fcfd24d0cb554bf715a9d82c8be95) Reverse engineering of R2D2 by Andrea Stagi with node.js [Reverse Engineering Sphero R2D2 with JavaScript - DEV Community](https://dev.to/astagi/reverse-engineering-sphero-r2d2-with-javascript-16ip)
+- list of all the animations [sphero-r2d2-animations](https://gist.github.com/ivesdebruycker/a31fcfd24d0cb554bf715a9d82c8be95)

+- Reverse engineering of R2D2 by Andrea Stagi with node.js [Reverse Engineering Sphero R2D2 with JavaScript - DEV Community](https://dev.to/astagi/reverse-engineering-sphero-r2d2-with-javascript-16ip)

-Andre Stagi's repo (I used index.js and made Claude convert it for arduino) [astagi/freer2: ✨BLE reverse engineering with Star Wars R2D2 Sphero Droid](https://github.com/astagi/freer2) Emwire control of R2D2 [EMWiRES](http://www.emwires.com/ESP32USB/index.html#ESP02) Synack python script to control R2D2 [synack.net/~bbraun/spherodroid/r2.py](http://www.synack.net/~bbraun/spherodroid/r2.py) Synack article on interfacing with R2D2
+-Andre Stagi's repo (I used index.js and made Claude convert it for arduino) [astagi/freer2: ✨BLE reverse engineering with Star Wars R2D2 Sphero Droid](https://github.com/astagi/freer2)

+-Emwire control of R2D2 [EMWiRES](http://www.emwires.com/ESP32USB/index.html#ESP02)

+-Synack python script to control R2D2 [synack.net/~bbraun/spherodroid/r2.py](http://www.synack.net/~bbraun/spherodroid/r2.py) Synack article on interfacing with R2D2
 [Scripting Sphero's Star Wars Droids](http://www.synack.net/~bbraun/spherodroid/)